tinkerpi/tinkerpi-baseline/ReadMe.md

-Welcome to the TinkerPi Directory!
+Welcome to the TinkerPi Baseline Directory!

-This directory is meant to sync with the Raspberry Pis.
+This directory is meant to sync with the Raspberry Pis in your classroom.
 For instructions on how to set it up, see TurboTinker #10, and it's corresponding tutorial.

 config:  Config files for the Pi that need to be copied to another location once it's on the Pi.
 For instance, files that will autostart programs when the device boots up.